venom1270/AdventOfCode-2022/README.md

 ## Day 12

 That was a standard uni/leetcode problem - not much difficulties.
 Opted for a breadth first approach, mainly beacause recursion with memoization in Rust does not seem so trivial... unless there's some special trick to it. 🤔

+## Day 13

+Right... recursion.
+Seems I dogded it for just one measly day.
+Actually it went relatively smoothly, I just had to make sure no references are being held to an object I want to change (mutate).
+The code is a bit lenghty though, I'm sure there are some constructs that could make it shorter and more elegant.
+Input parsing was slightly tricky.

+Otherwise I had some problems because I missed an edge case, but quickly found it and fixed it.
+For part 2 I just used bubble sorting to sort and then find the divider packets.
+The assumption was (that held true for my input) that divider packets are unique, so I dodn't have to mark them in any special way.
+My first thought was to add a `Divider(i32)` entry to `enum Element`, but that woul convolute all the `match`es taht I used throughout the code.

+All in all, spent a bit more time than anticipated, but it was relatively smooth sailing otherwise.

+## Day 14

+This one was really easy.
+I just used a `HashSet` to store coordinate values (wall or sand) and kept inserting elements until stop condition.
+Nothing special to write about here 😄.